SSO Setup (OpenID Connect) β

 - Verify the

-URL is correct - Ensure the issuer has a publicly accessible
+OIDC_ISSUERURL is correct - Ensure the issuer has a publicly accessible

-endpoint - Test:
+.well-known/openid-configurationendpoint - Test:

 curl https://your-issuer.com/.well-known/openid-configuration

-Token Validation Failures
+Token Validation Failures β

 Error: "ID token validation failed"